 - Lead a project-based cooperative learning group during the after school hours

 - Help answer students’ questions as they are working through the class material and projects

 - Support individual student academic needs as assigned

 Qualifications and Requirements:

 - Must have a high school degree.

-Exception: High school students needing service hours may work with elementary students
+Exception: High school students needing service hours may work with elementary students or provide peer coaching

 - Fall semester volunteer needs: early September – mid December.